 Individual or HUF earning income from business and profession must file ITR-3 or ITR-4

-When you earn profits by transferring or selling an asset that was held as an investment, that income is taxable under the head of income from capital gains.
+Capital Gain head of income covers profits earned by transferring or selling an asset that was held as an investment, that income is taxable under the head of income from capital gains.
 A large number of assets, like gold, bonds, mutual funds, real estate, stocks, etc., fall under capital assets.

 Now, you can subdivide capital gains into